einarwh/escher-workshop/README.md

 I won't lie though - those two exercises are probably the most difficult ones in this workshop.
 They both require us to create _recursive_ picture functions.

-The first exercise is to create a function `side` that takes an integer `n` and a picture `p` (the fish) as parameters.
+The one we'll tackle first is to create a function `side` that takes an integer `n` and a picture `p` (the fish) as parameters to produce a recursive picture.
 The integer designates the depth of recursion.

 To understand the task better, let's look at the degenerate case where `n = 1` and the recursion stops.
 It should look like this: